bankless-academy/bankless-academy/public/lesson/en/optimism-governance.md

 # Introducing the Governing Houses

-There are two houses in OP governance, with independent and shared responsibilities in running the network.
+There are two houses that make up the Optimism Collective, each with independent and shared responsibilities in running the network.

 **The Token House** is responsible for managing network upgrades, incentives, and treasury.
 Its stakeholder structure incentivizes growth of the network economy, and generates stakeholder value.
 The house is also responsible for preserving decentralization — preventing capture of the network economy.

 **The Citizens’ House** allocates `RetroPGF` resources to community projects, according to the ‘Impact = Profit’ ethos, and helps decide the parameters of citizenship.
-The house is incentivized to improve network quality-of-life, by funding public goods that improve the value of citizenship!
+The house is incentivized to improve network quality of life, by funding public goods that improve the value of citizenship!

 Both houses maintain network balance through their duties, voting mechanics, and `veto` abilities.
-You can join either house, or both!
-Let’s take a closer look at each.
+Let’s take a closer look.

 ![](https://app.banklessacademy.com/lesson/images/optimism-governance/introducing-the-governing-houses-992f67be.png)